fwum/fwum/bugs.md

-There seems to be some duplication in loop bodies
+There seems to be some duplication in loop bodies caused by the semantic analyzer